peranakanfrancis/mary/content/en/project/st-joseph-chapel/index.md

   caption:
   focal_point: Smart
 ---
-St. Joseph chapel was built by Fr.
-Joseph Liu and blessed by Bishop Gregory Yong on 13 April 1975.
-Annual feast day is on 1 May.
+Eight km away from the village of Permatang Tinggi, is Juru Village.
+Many Catholic families live here.
+To nurture their spiritual growth, a chapel was built so that masses could be celebrated on certain days of the month, especially during the feast day.
+Fr.
+Joseph Liu was instrumental in constructing this chapel, which was blessed by Rt.
+Rev. Bishop Gregory Yong.